Can yoga improve your sleep?

 This pose is a great way to relax and stretch out after a long day.
 It also helps to calm the mind and can be helpful for those who have trouble sleeping.
 Kneel on the ground with your big toes touching and your knees hip-width apart.
 Sit back on your heels and extend your arms forward, parallel to the ground.
 Hold for five breaths.

 This yoga pose is a great way to warm up before bed and can help to relieve tension in the body.
 Start on all fours with your hands directly below your shoulders and your knees hip-width apart.
 Inhale as you drop your belly button toward the floor and look up at the ceiling.
 Exhale as you round your spine and tuck your chin toward your chest.
 Repeat for eight breaths.

 This yoga pose is a great way to end your yoga practice and can help you to relax and fall asleep.
 Lie on your back with your legs slightly apart and your arms at your sides.
-Close your eyes and focus on taking deep breaths in and out for five minutes.
+Close your eyes and focus on taking slow, deep breaths in and out for five minutes.

 These are just a few yoga poses and practices that can help improve your sleep.
 There are many others that can also be beneficial.
 If you’re interested in trying yoga to improve your sleep, be sure to speak with a yoga instructor to find the poses that are best suited for you.

 Mediation is another yoga practice that can help improve your sleep.
 It doesn’t have to be a complex or long practice.
 Sit in a comfortable position with your spine straight.
 Close your eyes and focus on your breath, taking deep breaths in and out for five minutes.
 As you meditate, allow any thoughts or distractions to pass through your mind without judgement.
 When you’re finished, sit for a few more minutes with your eyes closed before getting up.

 If you’re looking for a different yoga practice to help you sleep, Yoga Nidra may be the answer.